 Ultimate Guide Strategy Guide + Weekly Pro Tips

-For this game, the productive approach is to treat the in-game economy as a performance loop.
-If unlocks are tied to assembly quality, then your best “freebie” is clean completion.
-Rushing a build, misreading a part placement, or treating the game like an idle unlock grind is likely to slow progress more than any missing code ever would.
+Treat the economy as a performance loop, because that’s what it is.
+Your best “freebie” is a clean completion.
+Rushing a build, misplacing a part, or grinding it like an idle game slows you down more than any missing code ever would.